Skip to main content

 The selection of Ignatian Scholars is a multi-step process including an interview with a member of the Loyola community.
 The interview will consist of questions related to personal experiences, academic plans, and future goals, as well as exploring a student’s interests in service, leadership and social justice.
 We encourage applicants to submit supplemental resumes, personal statements and/or activity listings to highlight their community involvement, demonstrated leadership and history of service throughout high school.

 If selected to interview for the Ignatian scholarship, students will be contacted directly by their admissions counselor.
 Applicants with a minimum cumulative *3.5 GPA on a 4-point scale in academic subjects combined with a minimum 29 ACT composite or minimum 1300 SAT combined score may qualify for consideration.
 The deadline to be considered for the Ignatian Scholarship is February 1.
+Interviews will take place between Feb.
+4th - 20th.
 Award notifications will be sent in early March.

 Loyola considers the highest GPA reported from the applicant’s high school for admission purposes.
 For scholarship purposes, all GPAs will be considered based on a 4.0 scale where the highest possible GPA is a 4.0.
 If an applicant’s GPA is based on a different scale (*please see below) the Loyola Admissions Office will calculate the applicant’s GPA on a 4.0 scale in order to consider the student for merit-based academic scholarships.